joegrover/stereoio/notes.md

 * No web UI (yet?)
 * Pretty slow calling up songs and radio stations

+## MPV commands:
+* Start with: `mpv --no-video --playlist=/path/to/playlist/stereoio.pls --playlist-start=pos --input-ipc-server=/tmp/mpvsocket --mute=yes`
+    - Probably want this to kick on at startup.
+    - `stereoio.pls` is just a plaintext file with radio urls on each line.
+    - `pos` is a 0-based index value of which line in the playlist you want to play.
+Should be read from a file representing the current physical position of the tuner knob.
+    - `mute=yes` starts the radio muted, this is so the rpi can powercycle without turning on the radio
+    - `--input-ipc-server=/tmp/mpvsocket` allows you to pass valid json to the running mpv instance.
+The following commands are ones we will want:
+        1. echo '{"command": ["playlist-pos", 1] }' | socat - /tmp/mpvsocket [change to playlist position 1]
+        2. { "command": ["cycle", "mute"] }
+        3. { "command": ["cycle", "pause"] }
+* Can have multiple instances of MPV running with different /tmp/sockets.
+Probably don't want more than like 3 since the Rpi is small and might get over worked.

 ## Web radio urls:
 * Rock the Craddle Radio: https://rockthecradle.stream.publicradio.org/rockthecradle.mp3